Knowledge Base Subjects

-Polymer molding is the process of producing a product by injection molding using a polymer material.
+A polymer is a natural or synthetic material made up of a long chain of repeating molecule groups.
+Many materials can be classified as a polymer including cellulose, silk, wool, and plastic.
+Polymer will almost exclusively refer to plastic materials when used in the context of injection molding.
 There are many different kinds of polymer, allowing for a large variety of designs and applications across multiple industries.
 The process of injection molding is perfect for projects that require a large volume of products with complex features.
 Read more about Polymer Molding

 Precision Injection Molding Basics

 Precision injection is a method of injection molding that requires great accuracy.
-It is not used to produce an entire product, but instead for rare occasions when a project requires a precise form of plastic injection molding.
-The precise plastic parts produced are often used to replace high-precision metal parts in instruments, electronics, optics, medical devices, and more.
-It is because of these requirements that precision injection molding requires a precision mold and precision machines.
-Precision molding is a sophisticated process Read more about Precision Injection Molding Basics
+This type of injection molding is typically used to create smaller components that will be part of a larger assembly.
+The precise plastic parts are also often used to replace high-precision metal parts in instruments, electronics, optics, medical devices, and more.
+Plastic is an ideal replacement material as it is lightweight, readily available, and usually much cheaper than the original material.
+Precision molding is a sophisticated process that requires advanced injection molding knowledge.
+The experts at ICOMold by Fathom have decades of experience completing precision injection molding projects.
+Read more about Precision Injection Molding Basics

 What is Prototype Plastic Molding?

-Prototype plastic molding is a vital step in the development of plastic injection molding components because it can help to detect design flaws and other issues during the design stage while saving valuable time and money.
-Plastic prototype molds can be produced quickly to stay within demanding deadlines.
-They can have the same functionality, shape, and fit as the final product minus specific details such as color or finish.
+Prototype plastic molding is a vital early step in the development of plastic injection molding components.
+Prototypes help identify design flaws and other issues during the design stage, saving the customer valuable time and money.
+Plastic prototype molds can be produced quickly and cheaply to stay within demanding deadlines and budgets.
+Prototype plastic molding can have the same functionality, shape, and fit as the final product minus specific details such as color or finish.
 Read more about Prototype Plastic Molding

 What is PVC Injection Molding?

-PVC is a widely used industrial thermoplastic used to create a variety of plastic goods including pipes, siding, and more.
-Its excellent strength and good weatherability make it suitable for many projects.
-As PVC is in large demand, finding a knowledgeable manufacturer to guide you through PVC injection mold processing is important.
+Polyvinyl Chloride (PVC) is a popular industrial thermoplastic used to create a variety of plastic goods including pipes, siding, automotive components, and more.
+PVC has excellent strength and weather resistance.
+Finding a knowledgeable manufacturer to guide you through PVC injection mold processing is important.
+The experts at ICOMold have the necessary experience to make your PVC injection molding project a success.
 Read more about PVC Injection Molding